Why Oregon

 Siting prohibition

-Current laws and Oregon Department of Transportation rules allow for the co-location of new transmission lines in highway rights-of-way, but the current rules raise questions about the viability of locating new transmission lines in existing freeway rights-of-way.
+Current laws and Oregon Department of Transportation rules restrict the co-location of new transmission lines in interstate freeway rights-of-way.

 Our work

-The NextGen Highways Oregon coalition is a diverse coalition of organizations representing energy, transportation electrification, business, environmental, and wildlife interests who share a common goal in opening existing infrastructure corridors for transmission siting.
+The NextGen Highways Oregon coalition is a diverse coalition of organizations representing energy and environmental interests who share a common goal in opening existing infrastructure corridors for transmission siting.